 Duress is defined as the threat of unlawful harm, and no contract is formed if either party is under duress.
 The logic here is that a party under duress cannot be expected to make a reasonable decision.

-The REG test covers issues related to a CPA’s responsibilities to clients, including the need to be independent.
-Studying for these topics can be difficult, because you may get bogged down in all of the rules and miss the big picture.
+The REG test covers issues related to a CPA’s federal tax procedures and responsibilities to clients.
+This includes the need to be independent.
+Consequently, studying for these exam section topics can be difficult because you may get bogged down in all of the rules and miss the big picture.
 Keep these points in mind as you study questions regarding independence:

 A CPA must maintain objectivity, which means that the CPA is “independent in fact and appearance”.
 In other words, the CPA does not have a bias when dealing with the client.
 As you read through the questions, consider whether or not the CPA benefits financially from a certain event or transaction in the business.
 If the CPA can benefit, it’s assumed that the accountant cannot be objective.